-Coronavirus is having a huge impact on all our lives, not least in travel.
-Cancelled trips, changing government advice, full lockdowns … suffice to say, we all need to be positive, patient and open in our dealings with each other so as to come out of this with partnerships, friendships and spirits intact.
+Coronavirus is playing havoc with travel: cancellation confusion, quarantine chaos, loosening lockdowns.
+Through it all, we are committed to staying positive, patient and open in our dealings with all parties, so as to come out of this with partnerships, friendships and spirits intact.

-If you have a booking which you want to cancel or reschedule, read on for our guidelines.
+If you have a booking which you want to reschedule or cancel, read on for our guidelines.

 If you are making a new booking, or rescheduling a cancelled stay, check our special Flexible Booking Policy below.
-This is designed to give you some peace of mind in case your travel insurance does not cover you.
+This is designed to give you as much peace of mind as possible.

 Our Flexible Booking Policy for new bookings

-> Always travel responsibly: observe current guidelines from government and health bodies, and do not travel if any of your party is showing symptoms of Covid-19.
+> Always travel responsibly: observe current hygiene and distancing guidelines from government and health bodies, and do not travel if any of your party is showing symptoms of Covid-19.

-> If you definitely want to cancel, read on.
+1c.
+If you definitely want to cancel a stay in the coming month, then read on.

-2. If you have travel insurance, we suggest that you consult your insurers.
+2a.
+If you have travel insurance, please consult your insurers first.
 It is worth clarifying to them that i-escape is a booking agent rather than a tour- or package operator, and that you have presumably booked different travel elements individually (hotel, flight etc).
 If you need confirmation that your hotel is closed or has cancelled your booking, please first ask the hotel and if they are not answering, ask us.

-> If you can’t change your dates and you don’t have travel insurance, then read on.
+2b.
+If you can’t change your dates or claim on travel insurance, then read on.
 You will need to know the payment policy on your reservation.

-3. For flexible bookings in the next 2 months where you paid an initial deposit (typically 10-20% of the total) at the moment of booking, this initial deposit may be freely transferred to any future date, or to any other property (with flexible booking) on i-escape.
+3. For flexible bookings where you paid an initial deposit (typically 10-20% of the total) to i-escape at the moment of booking, this initial deposit may be freely transferred to any future date, or to any other property (with flexible booking) on i-escape.

 3a.
 If you want to reschedule at the same property, please contact them directly (their details are on your booking form) to rearrange dates; then let us know the new dates, and any adjustment to the cost or the room details, so that we can update your booking details on “My Escapes”.
 We won’t charge you for this adjustment – though there may be a change to the stay cost.

 3d.
-Your rebooking must be on a flexible rate i.e. where you are asked to pay an initial deposit (typically 10-20% of the total) at the moment of booking.
+Rebookings must be on a flexible rate i.e. where you are asked to pay an initial deposit (typically 10-20% of the total) to i-escape at the moment of booking.
 Bookings which require immediate full prepayment, or no deposit at all, are excluded.

-4. For prepaid bookings in the next 2 months where you paid the full amount at the moment of booking, then you should contact the hotel directly to request a refund.
+4. For prepaid bookings where you paid the full amount at the moment of booking, please contact the hotel directly to request a refund or credit.
 These prepaid bookings are normally non-refundable, but under the circumstances some of our partner hotels are offering a credit (or occasionally a refund).
-If so, an admin charge of approximately 15% will be deducted from your credit (or refund).
+If so, an admin charge of up to 15% may be deducted from your credit (or refund).